SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 ### 6.1 Conclusion

-Harmony Forge successfully demonstrates that a rule-based algorithmic approach can solve the "blank page" problem for musicians.
-It is not a replacement for a professional arranger but serves as a powerful **efficiency tool**.
+Harmony Forge successfully solves a real gap: musicians—especially chamber groups, educators, and gigging performers—need fast, customizable harmonies, and the tool clearly boosts efficiency and accessibility.
 The user study confirms that the value lies not in the perfection of the output, but in the accessibility it provides—bridging the gap between a solo melody and a full ensemble experience.

-The project validates that musicians prefer a "human-in-the-loop" system where AI acts as a scaffold for creativity rather than a final arbiter.
+**Human Control is Non-Negotiable:** Users want AI support, not AI dominance.
+Customization, transparency, and editable outputs are the core values.
+The study shows that musicians trust AI when they stay in the driver's seat.
+The system works best as a co-creative assistant: generating ideas, accelerating arrangement workflows, and lowering the barrier for beginners, while letting humans refine style, taste, and musical decisions.
+It highlights that AI should scaffold creativity, not replace it—users want regeneration options, genre rules, chord notation, and melody distribution to shape the final product themselves.

 The system addresses critical gaps identified in validation studies: it produces structured, symbolic output (MusicXML) rather than fixed audio files, provides deterministic and interpretable generation rather than "black box" outputs, and offers fine-grained control over instrumentation and basic harmonic parameters.
 However, the user study also revealed limitations: the system needs better genre awareness, counterpoint capabilities, and more sophisticated handling of musical context.